A diagnosis of psoriasis can be a lot to absorb. New symptoms can take a toll on both your physical and mental health.

 Tip 3: Stay With the Plan

 It may not be a lot of fun to slather thick goo on psoriasis patches day after day.
 But stick with it.
 If your doctor prescribes creams or ointments, make them part of your daily routine.
+If you find that some things work better than others or that certain others worsen your symptoms, talk to your doctor about changing your plan.

 Tip 4: Get Some Sun